 - Doga: Yoga for You and Your Dog by Lisa Recchione

 - Real Dog Yoga by Jo-Rosie Haffenden

-It is essential to spend time with your dog so that he can develop to his full potential.
-Just doing one yoga session won’t really benefit your relationship with him.
-If you establish this activity as a routine not only for you but also for your pet, you may well be surprised at the benefits you can derive from it.
+It’s essential to spend time with your dog so that they can develop to their full potential.
+Just doing one doga session alone won’t suddenly improve your relationship with your pet pooch, but once you establish this activity as a routine not only for you but also for your pet, you may well be surprised at the benefits you can derive from it.

-In addition to this fun activity, do not forget that the well-being of your dog depends on a balanced diet, daily walks and special attention to his needs.
+In addition to this fun activity, don’t forget that the well-being of your dog depends on a balanced diet, daily walks and special attention to their needs.

 This entry was posted in Dogs